ryansukale/incrudable/README.md

 ---

+**NOTE**: If you are using `redux-observable`, this library relies on Rxjs 6+ which has several differences from Rxjs 5.
+Please see the [Rxjs repository](https://github.com/ReactiveX/rxjs) for more information on backward compatibility and migration.

+---

 ### Philosophy
 Having to learn a new library is often a pain.
 While building incrudable, one of my goals was to allow developers to use all their existing knowledge on `redux-thunks` and `redux-observables`( so it should be 100% compatible with existing codebases), and let this library just provide a bunch of utility functions to reduce boilerplate.